dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-inmemory.md

   metadata: []
 ```

-> Note: in-memory does not require any specific metadata for the component to work, however spec.metadata is a required field.
+> Note: While in-memory does not require any specific metadata for the component to work, `spec.metadata` is a required field.

 ## Related links
 - [Basic schema for a Dapr component]({{< ref component-schema >}})